 For STAAR growth, student growth is calculated as the percentage of students who meet or exceed the STAAR Academic Measure as provided by the state.
-(Growth score of 1)

-Classroom student growth will be calculated on all tests taken for each eligible course.
-For example, if a teacher teaches both Algebra I and English I, then the growth measure will consist of all the students in both courses.
-If a teacher is self-contained 5th grade, then the growth measure would consist of all the student scores for Math, Science, and Reading.
+Classroom student growth will be calculated based on all tests taken for each eligible course.
+For example, if a teacher teaches both Algebra I and English I, then the growth measure will consist of all students in both courses.
+If a teacher is self-contained in 5th grade, then the growth measure would consist of all the student scores for both Math and Reading.